|Table of contents|

 (a) Find the velocity of the wave.

-Sol.
-Here, the distance travelled by sound waves through air and iron is same which is equal to the thickness (s) of the rod.
+The distance travelled by sound waves through air and iron is the same, which is equal to the thickness (s) of the rod.

 For air, jet the speed be v1 and time be t1.

 ⇒ d = v1t1----(i)

 For iron, let the speed be v2 and time be t2.